-Trap and transport systems enable efficient and safe transporting of the salmonids to the spawning areas behind the hydropower dams.
+Trap and transport systems enable efficient and safe transporting of the salmonids to the spawning areas behind several dams.
 The fish born in the upstream areas of the river are likely to return to the same river for spawning and sustain the natural life cycle of migrating fish.

 Trap and transport in Sweden